In this section, you can find useful links to government guidance and tips for carers.

 What support is available to help if you have COVID-19?

 On the NHS website, there is helpful guidance outlining what to do if you have COVID-19 and how to cope with different symptoms.
 See the guidance here.
+If you live in Scotland, you can check the NHS Inform's website.

 If you are struggling to cope with the symptoms or for other reasons, do not hesitate to seek further advice by visiting 111 online or call 111.
 If you are experiencing any alarming or life-threatening symptoms such as extreme breathlessness or a seizure, call 999.